pratikrupwal/dwschallenge/README.md

 }
 Sample response : Insufficient Amount in Account id abc!

+6. 2 tests are added to verify a valid transfer and invalid amount failed transfer in AccountControllerTest.java file.

 B. Additional action to be considered for production ready application,
  - Better security can be implemented with integration of JWT token for request authentication and authorization.